An ‘Alien’ in Antarctica

 Online Training Courses

-Barnet residents and volunteers can also access any of our entoLEARN or Skills For Ecology online courses for free.
+Barnet residents and volunteers can access any of our entoLEARN or Skills For Ecology online courses for free.
 We have 200 spaces to give away so get in touch with Harriet at Barnet Council for instructions on how to claim your free courses.
 A full list of eligible courses is provided below.

 entoLEARN online courses